 Burton doubled down on his approach in the sequel, with a demented Danny DeVito and Michelle Pah-fe-ifer’s Catwoman taking actual licks.
 They both do good work, but I was actually most interested in Christopher Walken’s Max Shreck of the non-Batman faces.

 In a comic book movie where the director has a million existing characters to work with, I appreciate the bold choice to create a brand new one and have them play an integral role (Nolan would do it with Rachel Dawes).
 Obviously it helps to have Walken.

-Based on the Flashpoint comic, it puts the Flash center stage and makes him the most important member of the Justice League.
-I simply haven’t seen a lot of that, and certainly didn’t get an reward out of Ezra Miller’s portrayal in the live action version of the League.
+Based on the fantastic alternate reality Flashpoint comic, it puts the Flash center stage and makes him the most important member of the Justice League.
+I simply haven’t seen a lot of that, and certainly didn’t get any reward out of Ezra Miller’s portrayal in the live action version of the League.

 A lot goes on in Justice League: The Flashpoint Paradox.
 Sound waves, time waves and science waves end up making a(n even bigger) mess of the world.
 It’s fun to see alternate versions of our heroes murder one another.
 I guess.
 Sometimes.

 The reason Batman and Spider-Man are my two favorite superheroes may very well be because of the numerous non-main characters that are worthy of their own stories.
 In this case, Batman: Year One is all about James Gordon going from cop to lieutenant to eventually commissioner in the future.